-Note: This article is based on an analysis that I did for Reverese.
-Filters I used in the analysis are tuned for my own case.
-Your mileage may vary.
+Note: This article is based on an analysis that I did for Reverease.
+Parameters I used in the analysis are tuned to suit my own case.
+Your mileage will vary.

 I took all the countries in the world, tabulated their population and corresponding per-capita income in $PPP terms.
 I left out a few countries because they do not have latest income statistics (e.g. Syria, Palestine).
 Few countries have tiny population (e.g. Belize has smaller population than Karol Bagh).
 Few more countries or so poor (e.g. Congo’s $PPP is about one tenth of India’s), it doesn’t justify putting your efforts.

 That left me with just 85 countries, down from a total of 195.
 These 85 countries have about 6.5b people living in them.
 So, we didn’t miss much.

 Next, I had to figure out how many people in these countries can afford our services.
 My gut feeling was that my customer in India would be earning about ₹1m per year or more.
 Which is equal to about $PPP 50k.
 I had to figure out how many people in these countries earned more than $PPP 50k.

 To do that, I applied Pareto Principle (80/20 rule) on the total population and graded them into various income brackets.
 I took it that in any population, 20% of the people earned 80% of the income.
 Based on the results I saw (not getting into the details here), I felt that 74/26 would be a better split than 80/20.
 So I went with it.
 Remember, I only want a very approximate solution, just to give me a sense of direction.
 When the time comes for implementation, I can rework the numbers with real data.